 Our volunteers receive three meals a day.
 The local cook works meticulously and ensures safe food preparation.
 We can accommodate special dietary requirements or food intolerances with prior notice.

-The breakfast is healthy and well balanced.
-It includes tea and coffee, bread, jam, fruit and a main course, depending on the desire to prepare that day (eg eggs, bacon, panncakes, French toast, cereal, porridge, etc.).
+Breakfast is healthy and well-balanced.
+It includes tea and coffee, bread, jam, fruit and a main course depending on what you want to prepare that day (e.g. eggs, bacon, pancakes, French toast, cereals, porridge, etc.).

 Lunch is typically the main meal of the day in Uganda and volunteers often eat their meals at their workplace, usually prepared by local families or community members.
 A typical Ugandan lunch consists of beef, chicken or fish in combination with rice (usually) but can also be potatoes or beans.